-With 27 World Series Championships—far more than the St. Louis Cardinals, the second-place team (11)—the New York Yankees are the most decorated team in the history of baseball and, arguably, might even be the most celebrated sports franchise in world history.
+With 27 World Series Championships, the New York Yankees are the most decorated team in the history of baseball.
+They, arguably, might even be the most celebrated sports franchise in world history.
 The team, once known as the New York Highlanders, has a long history of dominance and has called New York City home for nearly 120 years.

 There are a lot of things that might come to mind when people think about the Yankees.
-In addition to their World Series wins, hearing the term “Yankees” might also cause you to think about some of the team’s most decorated players—Babe Ruth, Lou Gehrig, Joe DiMaggio, Derek Jeter, and countless more—as well as the team’s iconic stadiums, located in the Bronx.
+In addition to their World Series wins, they also boast a long-lasting roster of impressive players.
+Babe Ruth, Lou Gehrig, Joe DiMaggio, Derek Jeter, and countless more often come to mind.
+The team also has their iconic stadium in the Bronx.
 But somewhere along the line, you likely also think about the logo, one which—according to at least one recent survey—is the most recognized sports logo in the world.

 Whether you are a diehard Yankee fan or are a fan of one of the other 29 admittedly less successful franchises, you might be wondering just how the Yankee logo actually came about.
 Below, we will discuss the history of the Yankee logo and how this logo has evolved over time.